Train Accidents – Toxic Spills

 Sadly, bystanders are not always able to avoid injury.
 For instance, in a train derailment that occurred four years ago in New Jersey, 23,000 gallons of vinyl chloride gas were released after the bridge on which the train was traveling collapsed.
-Vinyl chloride gas, which is used to make chemicals, plastics, and adhesives is toxic, and in this case, was released directly into the air, although some was dissolved in the waters of a nearby creek, which fed into the Delaware River.
+Vinyl chloride gas, which is used to make chemicals, plastics, and adhesives is toxic, and in this case, was released directly into the air, although some were dissolved in the waters of a nearby creek, which fed into the Delaware River.
 Nearby schools were ordered to seal off their buildings, while officials established an evacuation zone in the area.
 Removing the derailed cars from the creek, clearing the railway, and removing the remaining 600 gallons of gas from the breached tank took more than two weeks.
 Unfortunately, even after the immediate threat had passed, around 20 people were hospitalized for respiratory distress caused by inhaling the vinyl chloride vapor.